National Cheng Kung University: International programs

 NCKU has 401 cooperation agreements with 251 institutions and universities across the world.
 Student exchange agreements have been signed with 98 foreign partner universities including University of Southern California, Technical University of Munich, Leiden University, the University of New South Wales, Kyoto University, Seoul National University, National University of Singapore, etc.

 In 2018, KU Leuven and IMEC reached dual degree agreement with NCKU.
 During the same year, NCKU and Purdue University signed the agreement of collaboration for international dual degree program and online courses.
-TU Darmstadt launched its liaison office in Asia at NCKU on May 21, 2019.
+TU Darmstadt launched its liaison office in Asia at NCKU on 21 May 2019.

 NCKU participates in the Taiwan International Graduate Program in Interdisciplinary Neuroscience of Academia Sinica, the national academy of Taiwan.

 Rankings

 NCKU is generally considered to be a top tier university in Taiwan, along with National Taiwan University, National Tsing Hua University, and National Yang Ming Chiao Tung University.
-In 2021, the QS World University Rankings ranked NCKU 234th overall in the world, 42nd in Asia, and 3rd in the nation.
+In 2014, the Representative of Japan in Taiwan listed NCKU as one of the seven well-known Taiwanese universities.

+Overall

+Globally, NCKU is 228th in QS WUR 2024, 601–800th in Times WUR 2023, 639th in U.S. News & World Report rankings 2022-2023, 301–400th in ARWU 2022, and 218th in CWTS Leiden Ranking.

+Subject/Area

 According to QS World University Rankings by Subject in 2020, NCKU ranked within the world's top 150 universities in the following fields: Civil and Structural Engineering, Electrical and Electronic Engineering, Mechanical Engineering, Computer Science and Information Systems, Chemical Engineering, Engineering and Technology, Materials Sciences, Architecture, Statistics and Operational Research, Art and Design, and Environmental Studies.

 The Academic Ranking of World Universities (ARWU) ranked NCKU 76-100th in the engineering field in 2016 and 101-150th in computer science in 2015.
-In 2020, NCKU ranked 218th in the world according to CWTS Leiden Ranking.
-In 2021 U.S. News & World Report rankings, NCKU is the world's 635th best university.

 According to the ESI database, NCKU has published 18,333 papers in the last ten years and has respectively ranked the 24th and the 51st in the list of world top 100 universities respectively in the engineering and computer science fields.

-In 2014, the Embassy of Japan in Taiwan listed NCKU as one of the seven well-known Taiwanese universities.